https://www.nfsa.gov.au/sites/default/files/event/asset10-2017/bedevil_1600x775.jpg

 Aboriginal activists then spearheaded a new movement and initiated a revolution in Indigenous policy in Australia.
 The newly elected Whitlam Government dumped the assimilation policy, opting instead for Aboriginal self-determination.
 Most importantly the Whitlam Government domestically implemented human rights legislation in the form of the Racial Discrimination Act 1975.
 These legislative and policy changes created new opportunities for Aboriginal and Torres Strait Islander peoples.

-Indigenous self-representation and self-empowerment in the arts began with Bruce McGuiness – a forerunner in Indigenous filmmaking – who made two films: Blackfire (1972) and A Time to Dream (1974).
-In the mid-1970s a small group of Indigenous people attended a workshop at the Black Theatre in Redfern, to gain access to training in the arts.
+In the mid-1970s a small group of Aboriginal people attended a workshop at the Black Theatre in Redfern, to gain access to training in the arts.
 Ande Reese documented this six-week workshop in her film Tjintu Pakani: Sunrise Awakening (1976).
-The students featured in Tjintu Pakani went on to influence, teach and mentor other Indigenous people, sharing their knowledge, skills and expertise across Australia and beyond.
+The students featured in Tjintu Pakani went on to influence, teach and mentor other First Nations people, sharing their knowledge, skills and expertise across Australia and beyond.
 They became legendary trailblazers in the Indigenous arts world.

 As Aboriginal and Torres Strait Islander activists advocated for self-representation in film, some non-Indigenous filmmakers responded by facilitating the process.
-The most outstanding of these early collaborations include Martha Ansara and Essie Coffey with My Survival as an Aboriginal (1978), and Alec Morgan and Gerry Bostock with Lousy Little Sixpence (1983).
-These films provide an alternate perspective on Indigenous cultures, stories and histories.
+The most outstanding of these early collaborations include Martha Ansara and Essie Coffey with My Survival as an Aboriginal (1978), and Alec Morgan and Gerry Bostock with Lousy Little Sixpence (1983, excerpt below).
+These films provide an alternate perspective on First Nations cultures, stories and histories:

 Telling their own stories